siralam/DropDownView/README.md

 ## Release notes

+v1.0.4

+1. Added new feature: Allow aligning filter arrow to the end, and therefore allowing setting an arrow_end_margin.
+2. Updated to AndroidX.

 v1.0.3

 1. Exposed some more views.

 v1.0.2

 1. Fixed Issue #3.

 v1.0.1

 1. Converted to Kotlin.
 2. Solved Issue #2.
 3. Added Top and Bottom Decorator.